sgajbi/transaction-cost-engine/README.md

   * `--port 8000`: Runs the server on port 8000.
   * `--reload`: Enables auto-reloading on code changes (great for development).

+## Running Tests

+To run the unit and integration tests, use pytest via Poetry:

+`poetry run pytest`

+To run tests and see code coverage:

+`poetry run pytest --cov=src`

 ## API Usage

 The core functionality is exposed via a single POST endpoint.